BreakoutMentors/Python-Resources/dictionaries.md

 # Python Dictionaries

-A data structure is the general term for how code stores information beyond simple variables.
+Data structure is the general term for how code stores information beyond simple variables.
 A list is an example you have seen before.

 Now let's look at a Python dictionary, which is great for storing unordered information in key-value pairs: